 1. The Diary of a Nobody – George & Weedon Grossmith

-Okay so this is my all-time favourite book.
-But biased as I am I’d still love everyone to read it, to at least get a glimpse of the extraordinary humour displayed here in Victorian London.
-It was first published in 1892 by the Grossmith brothers, who both contributed to the words and illustrations.
-The book is a diary written by our protagonist Charles Pooter, a middle class office clerk who lives a relatively quiet life with his wife Carrie, son Lupin and small group of friends.
+First published in 1892 by the Grossmith brothers, I absolutely LOVE this book.
+It’s basically a diary written by protagonist Charles Pooter who is a middle class office clerk living a relatively quiet life with his wife Carrie, son Lupin and small group of friends.
 But the catch here is….he’s an idiot.
 He’s a nineteenth century David Brent who makes terrible pun jokes and desperately wants to be a member of high society.
-Still you can’t help but root for him and the total British-ness of the book is just super.
-The story is very funny, very likable and I’ve read it 100 times.
-Why not read it once?
+Fantastic and very, very funny.

 2. In Cold Blood: A True Account of a Multiple Murder and Its Consequences – Truman Capote

 Truman Capote was most famous for penning Breakfast at Tiffany’s and hosting outrageous parties.
 In fact Marilyn Monroe – one of his close pals – infamously referred to Queen Elizabeth II as a cunt during one of his celeb gatherings – funny how you don’t see that quote written on her internet memes?
 Anyway, it is In Cold Blood that is Truman’s real masterpiece.
 It tells the true story of an entire Kansas farming family who were slain by two thieves in 1959.
 The book was actually a major breakthrough because it was the first ever non-fiction novel to be written – Truman was a true pioneer.
 And just as all of his work, Truman’s use of language, his description of people and surroundings is second-to-none.
 It’s such a vivid, enthralling story which is both spellbinding and heart breaking.